Flo1314/ViscoelasticSimulationCases/README.md

 # ViscoelasticSimulationCases
 This repository is used to store different Openfoam/Rheotool cases for viscoelastic simulations.
+The implementations are compatible with Openfoam V7 and Rheotool of70.

 The current base case is the 2D Newtonian 4:1 contraction (to be extended in future).